aaronbloomfield/pdr/tutorials/02-gdb/index.md

 - type `run`, and confirm that you want to restart the program
 - at the breakpoint, try printing out the value in p (`p p`); note that it is `NULL`
-- set the `p` pointer, which is currently `NULL`, to point to a valud value (the `int` variable `x`): `set variable p = &x`
+- set the `p` pointer, which is currently `NULL`, to point to a valid value (the `int` variable `x`): `set variable p = &x`
 - enter `c` to let it continue running, and it should finish without crashing this time